jackmaden/philosophybreak/src/pages/articles/what-is-existentialism-3-core-principles-of-existentialist-philosophy/index.md

 But for the existentialists, in a universe apparently devoid of direction, purpose, or meaning, this dizzying freedom is the source of much of our anxiety — leading Sartre to assert that we are in fact ‘condemned’ to be free.

-Kierkegaard summarizes this thought — that our existential freedom leads to anxiety about the limitless possibilities available to us — in his 1844 work, [The Concept of Anxiety](http://www.amazon.com/gp/product/1631490044/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=1631490044&linkId=ebd6d73fad16fc954157a2aa8a0163eb):
+Kierkegaard summarizes this thought — that our existential freedom leads to anxiety about the limitless possibilities available to us — in his 1844 work, <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/1631490044/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=1631490044&linkId=ebd6d73fad16fc954157a2aa8a0163eb">The Concept of Anxiety</a>:

 >Anxiety may be compared with dizziness.
 He whose eye happens to look down the yawning abyss becomes dizzy.
 But what is the reason for this?
 It is just as much in his own eye as in the abyss, for suppose he had not looked down.
 Hence, anxiety is the dizziness of freedom, which emerges when the spirit wants to posit the synthesis and freedom looks down into its own possibility, laying hold of finiteness to support itself.